ayane20dev/ayane20dev/README.md

 # Welcome to my Profile!

 Hello there!
 I'm Ayane, a Java developer specializing in Android application development.
 I also have some knowledge of JavaScript and web development using Java.
 I'm familiar with Kotlin as well.
 In this repository, you'll find information about me and my projects.
-(This page is continuously updated to reflect any changes.)

 ## Personal Information